raikrahul/book_linuxkernel_blockdrv/mybrd_skeleton.md

 ## skeleton code

-I saved source file in github.
+I saved the source file on github.
 You can see full source with following link.

 https://github.com/gurugio/mybrd/blob/ch01-skel/mybrd.c